 Hello!
-My name is Elizabeth Goodwin and I’m so excited that you’ve stumbled across my little slice of the Internet.
-I wanted to take a moment to explain how I chose education and what my path has been.
+My name is Lizzie and I’m so excited that you’ve stumbled across my little slice of the Internet.
+I wanted to take a moment to describe how education became my passion.

 I come from a family of educators.
-My mother is an elementary educator (and the very best I know!), and both of my paternal grandparents were long-time world language educators.
 I grew up around everyone “talking shop” and education was always a highly valued experience in my home.
 It also helped that I had great teachers at school, and one French teacher specifically who wouldn’t let me quit on myself.
 I guess that paid off!

 I went to Trinity College where I received my undergraduate degree in French Language and Literature, and Italian Studies.
 I then completed my graduate degree at New York University in the Foreign Language Teaching of French and Teaching English to Speakers of Other Languages.
 My four total student teaching placements in Paris and NYC prepared me as well as they could for my start in urban education.

-My first two years I taught French and ESL at a high school in the Bronx.
-I will say that the only three reasons I did not leave education during these two years are because of 1) my parents, 2) my husband (then boyfriend) and 3) my AMAZING, hands down BEST MENTOR EVER, Jamie!
+In my first two years I taught French and ENL at an IB high school in the Bronx.
+I will say that the only three reasons I did not leave education during these two years are because of 1) my parents, 2) my husband (then boyfriend) and 3) my AMAZING, hands down BEST MENTOR EVER!
 Relationships are what keep teachers afloat, and I have had amazing people on my lifeboat! 🙂

 I am “that teacher”.
 The nerdy one.
 I always say hello in the hallway to everyone (my kids or not), I always smile (happy or not), I always do my best to start with kindness, and I love being a happy educator!
-I LOVE, LOVE, LOVE where I work!
-(Did I say LOVE?)
-But there are many around me who are not happy, who are dissatisfied, who do not like working with our population, and who make being the happy teacher feel like being the social outcast sitting alone in the cafeteria.
+Not allowing others to bring you down when they feel down is such an important shift I made mid-way through my career.

 Yours in Education,